ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 > The section is exported to MAPDL and solved based on G.L.Ghiringhelli’s paper
 > ‘LINEAR, STRAIGHT AND UNTWISTED ANISOTROPIC BEAM SECTION PROPERTIES
 > FROM SOLID FINITE ELEMENTS’.
-See ACP documentation for more details.
+For more details, see ACP documentation.

 > * **Parameters:**
 >   - check_status: Set to true to throw an exception if the computation failed.
 Otherwise, use SectionalAnalysisOutputs.status to check if the computation failed.